stephbsb/portfoliowebsite/README.md

 I used Materialize CSS libraries to add style to the component, so I would have more control on the style and at the same time be more productive developing the site.
 Since Materialize contains a lot of components ready to use and css defined and responsive.

 https://materializecss.com/

-# bugs

-have to make clicking anywhere close the language dropdown. have to adjust the size icons in navbar.